Imagine, getting paid to travel abroad!

 It’s not likely that National Geographic would want your photographs, as they have strict professional standards for high definition pictures taken with expensive cameras, but that does not mean that your pictures aren’t worth something.

-If you like taking pictures while on vacation, look for interesting and unique subjects, something that is not run-of-the-mill so that your photos stand out.
+If you like taking pictures while on a vacation, look for interesting and unique subjects, something that is not run-of-the-mill so that your photos stand out.

 You can sell your photographs in many places, and one of the easiest things is to list them on a stock photo website where you are paid a royalty every time someone purchases the image.